Free tool · Overpayment calculator

 What if my provider charges a combined fee without itemising?

 Ask your provider to provide a written breakdown separating care management fees from administration fees.
-Providers are required to be transparent about fee structures.
 If they refuse to itemise, contact OPAN on 1800 700 600 for free advocacy support.

 Can I get a refund if I was overcharged?